Pre-Op and Post-Op Expectations for Liver Transplant Surgery

 When a liver becomes available for your transplant surgery, you will receive a call from one of Tampa General Hospital’s transplant donor coordinators.
 Because this call can come at any time of the day or night, it’s extremely important that you always answer your phone – and that TGH has a way to reach you if you are at work or visiting with friends or family.
-It’s also important that you always have your transplant coordinator’s name and the hospital’s phone number.
+The Donor Center will provide you with a phone number and a point of contact, which you’ll also want to keep handy in case you have any questions about your pending transplant, the overall transplant process, or possible delays if you are unable to get to the hospital right away once you do receive your call.

 - Help you determine whether you should stop taking any of your medicines, including insulin.

-- Tell you to stop consuming foods and liquids (or recommend a plan if you have recently taken insulin).
+- Tell you when to stop consuming foods and liquids (or recommend a plan if you have recently taken insulin).

-- Remind you to bring your transplant handbook, a fully charged cell phone, and any other items you’ll need while you are in the hospital before and after your liver transplant surgery.
+- Remind you what to bring to the hospital with you, including a fully charged cell phone and any other items you’ll need while you are in the hospital before and after your liver transplant surgery.

 - Provide instructions for coming to TGH and checking in at the admissions department.

-When this call comes, you’ll need to have a friend or family member drive you to TGH as soon as possible.
+As a reminder, when this call comes, you’ll need to have a friend or family member who can drive you to TGH as soon as possible and also stay with you and provide support.
 Once you have been admitted, we will perform blood tests and prepare you for your liver transplant surgery.
 Your family can stay with you until you are sent to the operating room, at which point they will be directed to the surgical unit’s waiting area.

-A typical liver transplant surgery takes about six to eight hours.
+A typical liver transplant surgery takes between four to eight hours.
 Once your surgery is finished, you will be taken to the surgical intensive care unit.
 Visiting hours are limited, but immediate family may be with you in your room.